industdev/Naughty-Archiver-2000/README.md

 ### Users
 Click on the 'users' button on the extractors and two tables will pop up:
- - **Bottom table:** used to insert your user data and preferences.
-Example: If we want to extract user 'shrimp' on twitter put 'shrimp' under User Handle, put C:/users/shrimp under 'destination path', select 'normal' as extraction level and check 'media' then we click 'insert' on the bottom right of the window.
+ - **Bottom table:** used to insert your user data and preferences. <br/>Example: If we want to extract user 'shrimp' on twitter put 'shrimp' under User Handle, put C:/users/shrimp under 'destination path', select 'normal' as extraction level and check 'media' then we click 'insert' on the bottom right of the window.
 Now the user will be in the Top table and will be extracted first
- - **Top table:** Users already added for extraction, you can change the settings of the users immediately from the table.
-The operations you see on the bottom of the window are for this table and will operate of selected users (most left checkbox selected)
+ - **Top table:** Users already added for extraction, you can change the settings of the users immediately from the table. <br/>The operations you see on the bottom of the window are for this table and will operate of selected users (most left checkbox selected)

 To save the table for the extractor press the bottom left button with a writing icon, hover for tooltips
 ### Cookies